 Olive-Sided Flycatcher (Contopus cooperi)

-Look for a breast and belly with a white streak down the middle, while the sides are a blotchy gray.
+Look for a breast and belly with white down the middle, while the sides are a blotchy gray.

 Western Wood Pewee (Contopus sordidulus)

 In September 2020 I saw my first pewee, perched on a dead branch overlooking a still inlet along the Rio Grande.
 As I watched it repeatedly flew out to snag insects (which were too small for me to see) and returned to the same branch.
 One of my May 2021 photos is rather poor (the bird was in the shade) but I included it to show the back and wings.

 Ash-Throated Flycatcher (Myiarchus cinerascens)

 As this bird observes you from its perch, use the pale lemon-colored belly and cinnamon-colored patches in the folded wings to clinch your ID.

 Look for the characteristic dark back, darker head, and contrasting white belly.
 In Albuquerque I often see them perched next to a flowing irrigation drain or ditch, or next to the Rio Grande.
 They fly out from their perch to snag tiny flying insects above the water, then fly back and wait for the next one.

 Look for a gray head, a buff belly, and a black tail.
 (In two photos, what looks like a darker black stripe at the end of the tail is a shadow.)
 I first found it in my neighborhood.
 Once I started scouting open areas, I found it there as well.
 Now I seem to see it everywhere I go in Albuquerque.